JoaoFelipeNascimentoLopes/GeometryUtils/README.md

 ## 💻 Author

-👤 Library Developed by: João Felipe
+👤 Developed by: João Felipe
 📅 Year of Development: 2024